MUSSLES/sspipeline/README.md

 bash bootstrap.sh run
 ```

+If you want to know how to customize your SSPipeline configuration file, go [here](https://github.com/MUSSLES/sspipeline/tree/master/example#customization).

 ## Citation

 If SSPipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
 At the moment, we are currently planning on submitting a paper to the Journal of Open Source Software (JOSS), but until a specific publication is written about SSPipeline, please cite the GitHub URL: www.github.com/MUSSLES/sspipeline.

-You can however check out a proof of the paper that we will be submitting to JOSS [here](https://github.com/MUSSLES/sspipeline/blob/master/doc/joss_paper/paper.pdf).
+Note: You can check out a draft of the paper that we will be submitting to JOSS [here](https://github.com/MUSSLES/sspipeline/blob/master/doc/joss_paper/paper.pdf).

 ## License Info